JimmyMinhLee/computer-setup/nvim-old/keymaps.md

 ### Keymaps

+To make a keybinding: vim.keymap.set(MODE, keymap, function)
 #### Built In Keybindings
 1. f will put you forward to the character you input after, F will move you back
 2. V will highlight the current line you're on
 3. p will paste an item right under your current line
+4. Ctrl + a will increment the next number

 #### File Explorer View
 1. In directory view, % sign will make a new file.